SHARON’S BLOG

 8. You’re getting ready to take historic Route 66 cross-country (USA).
 What advice does your mom or dad give you?

 9. You’re going to be on a long flight.
-What books will you load on your Kindle or bring with you?
+What books will you load on your tablet or bring with you?
 What music will you load on your music player?

 10. You want one kind of a vacation and your family wants another.
 Make a list of things to say to them to convince them to go where you want to go.